 Aston Villa reports ‘significant’ virus outbreak

-Aston Villa reported a “significant” coronavirus outbreak and closed its training ground on Thursday, a day before a scheduled FA Cup home game against Liverpool.
+Aston Villa reported a “significant” coronavirus outbreak and closed its training ground on Thursday, putting in jeopardy its scheduled FA Cup home game against Liverpool.

-“A second round of testing was carried out immediately and produced more positive results today,” the club said Thursday.
+“A second round of testing was carried out immediately and produced more positive results today,” Villa said earlier Thursday.

-The third-round match was scheduled for Saturday at St. Mary’s Stadium.
+The League One club said “several members” of its squad and staff tested positive.
 It wasn’t immediately clear if already tight schedules will allow the game to be played at a later date.

-“Shrewsbury Town Football Club earlier confirmed several members of the Town squad and the first team staff tested positive for COVID-19,” the League One team said.
+“Shrewsbury Town informed us that there have been a significant number of positive COVID-19 cases at the club, such that they did not have a sufficient amount of fit, non-isolating players who would be able to play in the fixture,” the FA said.

-The Football Association informed Southampton and said its Professional Game Board will meet early next week “to make a decision as to what will happen,” the Premier League club said.
+The FA asked for more information regarding Shrewsbury’s “ability to fulfill the fixture,” and said its Professional Game Board will meet early next week “to make a decision as to what will happen with the fixture.”

+Elite sports have continued even as Britain faces a more contagious variant of the coronavirus.
+A third national lockdown that started Tuesday requires everyone in England to stay at home for at least the next six weeks, with limited exceptions.

+“I fear football might succumb in the next few weeks,” England great and TV pundit Gary Lineker said Thursday on Twitter.

 City’s men’s team has also been navigating through an outbreak.